 For openers, and for a more detailed explanation of the dangers involved in submitting yourself to interviews conducted by company lawyers, read my separate entry on this website related to corporate internal investigations.

-You can also protect yourself by consulting a qualified white collar attorney or FCPA attorney, before you submit to the company interview.
-Your own personal white collar lawyer can help you asses what, if any, exposure you have to an FCPA prosecution.
+You can also protect yourself by consulting a qualified white collar criminal defense attorney or FCPA attorney, before you submit to the company interview.
+Your own personal white collar lawyer can help you assess what, if any, exposure you have to an FCPA prosecution.
 Do not think it can't happen to you.
-It is happpening all over the country right now.
-Your white collar attorney can also help you decide whether, and under what condictions, you will submit to an interview.
+It is happening all over the country right now.
+Your white collar attorney can also help you decide whether, and under what conditions, you will submit to an interview.

 FCPA law is still in great flux, because federal appellate case law in this area is not well developed.
 The next few years should see more certainty as additional cases are tried and appealed.

 Mr. Wisenberg represented a World Bank consultant who was identified as a target by the Department of Justice in a major FCPA anti-bribery case involving a World Bank project in Kenya.
 Mr. Wisenberg's client was the only target of the investigation who escaped prosecution.

-In his 12 years as a white collar defense lawyer, Mr. Wisenberg has counseled clients about the FCPA and lectured and written widely about FCPA issues.
+In his 12 years as a white collar defense lawyer, Solomon Wisenberg has counseled clients about the FCPA and lectured and written widely about FCPA issues.
 I currently represent individuals ensnared in FCPA inquiries.
-Mr. Wisenberg has also represented companies in conducting white collar internal investigations, so he knows the process from the the company side and the individual side.
-Finally, Mr. Wisenberg served as a federal fraud prosecutor for 12 years, and understands the interplay between the DOJ and the companies seeking to cooperate with DOJ investigations.
+Mr. Wisenberg has also represented companies in conducting white collar internal investigations, so he knows the process from the company side and the individual side.
+Finally, Mr. Wisenberg served as a federal fraud prosecutor for 12 years, and understands the interplay between the Department of Justice (DOJ) and the companies seeking to cooperate with DOJ investigations.

-If you are being investigated for, or have been charged with, an FCPA violation, or if your company wants to interview you as part of an FCPA inquiry, please contact white collar criminal defense attorneys Solomon L. Wisenberg and Adrienne Urrutia Wisenberg at the Washington, D.C. office of Barnes & Thornburg LLP.
-We represent clients nationwide in federal white collar investigations and prosecutions.
+If you are being investigated for, or have been charged with, an FCPA violation, or if your company wants to interview you as part of an FCPA inquiry, feel free to contact public corruption defense lawyer Solomon L. Wisenberg at the Washington, D.C., office of Nelson Mullins LLP.
+He represent clients nationwide in federal white collar investigations and prosecutions.